timberland-sig/rh-linux-poc/README.md

 argment and connect to the VM console with `vncviewer` on your local machine.

-*Note that changing the specfic configuration - in terms of IP and MAC addresses, HOSTNQNs, etc. can be done by modifying the `global_vars.sh` file.*
+*Note that changing the specfic configuration - in terms of IP and MAC addresses, HOSTNQNs, etc. can be done by modifying the `defaults.sh` file.*

 Also note that the scripts and `Makefile`s in the `host-vm` and `target-vm` directories are context sensitive.
 You can only run these scripts as: `./vm.sh` or